 Who is this for?

-In addition to your helmet, normal riding kit, spare tubes / pump, multitool etc. It's good practice to bring spares that are specific to your bike such as a chain link, brake pads and a gear (mech) hanger.
+In addition to your helmet, riding kit, spare tubes, brake pads, tools etc. it's always a good idea to bring spares that are specific to your bike such as a chain link, spokes and a gear hanger.

-Most popular: available throughout the year!
-Central Lakes Flow 2 dayer.
+Available throughout the year: Central Lakes MTB Flow 2 dayer.

 Limited to six places.